Blu-H/Governance/Polcies/Data Protection & Privacy Policy.md

 - Newsletter subscriptions and communications
 - Events, participation, and volunteering (including citizen helpers)
 - Website use, contact forms, and digital interactions
-- Governance administration (e.g., board and advisory arrangements)
+- Governance administration (e.g., Legal Board and advisory arrangements)

 This policy does **not** cover purely environmental or geospatial data unless it becomes linked to identifiable individuals or communities.